DinMo

 • "Data": Emphasises the importance of data, from collection to activation.

-• "Platform": The CDP is not only for managing data but also supports other systems.
+• "Platform": The CDP not only manages data but also supports other systems.

 💡 Although the explosion of the "MarTech" landscape from 2013 to 2020 closely associated them with marketing use cases, the scope of CDPs extends to all customer-related functions (sales, support, CRM, etc. - and obviously marketing).

-The origin of CDPs
+The Origin of CDPs

 1. CRM